Edit Blog Post

 Luckily a few beaches are pristine like 30 years ago because they’ve been protected from the hazards of tourism.

-A nice local dude named Juan who is scoping the park for clients to guide agrees to take my friend on a trek high up into the thick jungle mountains for the rest of the day.
-I’m like, I’ll be on the beach if you need me.
+A nice local dude named Juan, who is scoping the park for clients to guide, agrees to take my friend on a trek high up into the thick jungle mountains for the rest of the day.

 My POBE called them cappuccino monkeys, and so it stuck

-alpha male is going through my stuff meticulously, like a Peruvian Customs Officer.
+Stomping across the sand, I'm mad because there isn't any food in my pack.
+I approach aggressively as the big alpha male is going through my stuff meticulously, like a Colombian Customs Officer.

 I couldn’t have asked for a better beach day.
 Sunny and hot.
 There was a smattering of other tourists, all trying to find tree shade and being continuously robbed by raccoons and monkeys.
 The ocean was the same temperature as my body.
 I snorkeled and sunned myself unabashedly.
+Hit the snack shack for a beer and sangy.
 I may have even made sand angels in my euphoric state.

 Maybe it is Pura Vida